The Amity Affliction discography

 The band's current line-up consists of Jonathan Reeves (bass guitar, vocals), Joel Birch (vocals), Dan Brown (guitar) and Joe Longobardi (drums).
-The Amity Affliction have released eight studio albums: Severed Ties, released in 2008, Youngbloods in 2010 which debuted at number 6 on the ARIA Charts, and Chasing Ghosts in 2012 and Let the Ocean Take Me, both of which debuted at number 1 on the ARIA charts and went ARIA Gold, This Could Be Heartbreak in 2016, Misery in 2018, Everyone Loves You...
-Once You Leave Them in 2020, and Not Without My Ghosts in 2023.
+The Amity Affliction have released nine studio albums: Severed Ties, released in 2008, Youngbloods in 2010 which debuted at number 6 on the ARIA Charts, and Chasing Ghosts in 2012 and Let the Ocean Take Me, both of which debuted at number 1 on the ARIA charts and went ARIA Gold, This Could Be Heartbreak in 2016, Misery in 2018, Everyone Loves You...
+Once You Leave Them in 2020, Not Without My Ghosts in 2023, and House of Cards in 2026.